Ethiopia

 Recommendations for Action

-• As a priority, Ethiopia should re-survey all mined areas to establish an accurate baseline of contamination.
+• The work plan should include a clear implementation plan for Ethiopia’s stated commitment to re-survey all mined areas, as a matter of priority, to establish an accurate baseline of contamination.

-• Ethiopia should ensure the national mine action centre has sufficient resources to sustain an effective mine action programme and mobilise resources to complete clearance.
+• Ethiopia should ensure its national mine action centre has sufficient resources to sustain an effective mine action programme and mobilise the necessary resources to complete clearance.

-• Ethiopia should review of its existing information management capacity and finalise the transfer of its existing data to the Information Management System for Mine Action (IMSMA) database.
+• Ethiopia should continue with its recent efforts to establish a functional Information Management System for Mine Action (IMSMA) database.